WordPress Mobile Speed

 Google Analytic code causes your site to fail two speed tests.
-And they’re invented by the web-demigod Google.
+And the test criteria are invented by the web-demigod Google.
 Yes.
 Contradictions in their very own self-acclaimed PageSpeed test:

 - How do you leverage browser cache when Google’s very own Analytics.js has it’s expiry time set to 2 hours?

 Google Analytics usually adds three HTTP requests.
 And anywhere from 100 milliseconds to 500 milliseconds load time.
 It can be slower during peak hours.
 We’ve seen up to one second.
 But that’s uncommon.
 Speed varies in different parts of the globe.
 That means certain hours are better and some are worse for waiting.

 Google Analytics is a freemium web analytics service offered by Google that tracks and reports website traffic. … Google Analytics is now the most widely used web analytics service on the Internet. – Wikipedia

 There were times when we built 50k to 70k home pages for speed.
 Page weight today averages 2 to 3M.
 We coded lightweight sites by hand in HTML and CSS.
 Today most site owners use CMS like WordPress to build websites.